 Before you start trading with real money, practice with a practice account first.
 This is the best way to ensure that you not only understand the trading platform, but also understand forex transactions.
 Otherwise, you could end up with large losses.
 Also trade long enough to see how well you do.
 Don't jump into it just because you did so well with a practice account in your 1st week.
 You were probably just lucky.
 Although forex is very popular nowadays, and there is a great deal of advertising promoting it, the fact is, it is very difficult to make money trading currency — unless you're a broker!

 Consider this example on the real risks of forex trading: On January 15, 2015, the Swiss National Bank unpegged its currency, the Swiss franc, from the Euro, allowing it to rise 30% shortly thereafter against the Euro.
 Consequently, many forex retail traders suffered horrendous losses.
 Although 30% is a pretty hefty loss by itself, multiply that by the leverage ratio that traders typically use in forex trades.
-In the US, the maximum ratio is 50 to 1, which means that a trader could be short $10,000 worth of Swiss francs for a margin of only $200.
+In the US, the maximum ratio is 50 to 1, meaning a trader could be short $10,000 worth of Swiss francs for a margin of only $200.
 If the Swiss franc rises 30% in 1 day, then the value of those Swiss francs will increase to $13,000, a loss of $3,000 — 15 times the posted margin — in a single day.
 Moreover, because the sell orders greatly outnumbered the buy orders, stop-loss orders were executed at much lower prices than their set prices.
 Here are some reported examples of actual losses:

 - A loss from 1 stop-loss order should have been about $900 but instead turned out to be $22,800.